 Bronwyn has recently completed her Masters of Psychology (Clinical), and was delighted to meet some of our women when completing a placement at TasOGS.
 She is experienced in a range of evidence-based therapeutic approaches, including Cognitive Behaviour Therapy (CBT), Acceptance and Commitment therapy (ACT) and Mindfulness.
 Bronwyn has assisted adults to overcome a range of mental health disorders, including anxiety and mood disorders, grief, and adjustment disorders.
 Bronwyn has a keen interest in all areas of women’s health including perinatal and infant mental health, and regularly undertakes continued training in this field.

-Bronwyn is a member of the Australian Psychological Society (APS) and starts her practice at TasOGS very soon.
+Bronwyn is a member of the Australian Psychological Society (APS) and is delighted to be a part of the TasOGS team.

 By women, for women.